Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 ### Task 1: Create an Azure Container Registry

-In this task, you will create a resource group for the lab an an Azure Container Registry.
+In this task, we set up a resource group and an Azure Container Registry (ACR).
+We start by opening Cloud Shell in Bash and creating a new resource group and virtual network using Azure CLI commands.
+Next, we verify the creation of the resource group and then create a new ACR instance with a unique name.
+Finally, we confirm the creation of the ACR and record its name for future use.

 1. 1.
 In the Azure portal click on **Cloud Shell**, open it with the **>_** (1) button on the top of the Azure portal and select `Bash` (2).